angadhn/MySite/_notes/Spaceship Engineering.md

 	- **Middle:** Combined restraint systems
 	- **TransHab sits here:** "Bladder + Close Proximity Restraint" at ~20 ft diameter
 - **Right side:** "Novel Restraint System" for very large structures (BA 2100)

+> [!warning] Load per inch increases linearly!
+> Note that the relationship between the load/inch between BA-2100 and TransHab/BEAM-class systems appear to be nonlinear. **This is not the case!** It's merely the truncation of the x-axis (which I also missed in my notes eaerlier).
+I clarified this to myself.

 ![](assets/imgs/spaceship-engineering/Restraint-Loading.jpg)

+> [!Challenge] Challenge 3: Restraint Design and potentially new materials needed for Toruses
+> Find new restraint layer designs and maybe even materials for other geometries as the chart above shows only cylindrical (or nearly so) structures.

-> [!Challenge] Challenge 3: Scaling Restraint Materials towards 75m-100m Diameter
+> [!Challenge] Challenge 4: Scaling Restraint Materials for toroidal (and cylindrical?) geometries towards 75m-100m Diameter
-> Find a material that allows more restraint layer loads and larger diameters at the design pressure.
+> Find materials that allow greater restraint layer loads at even larger diameters at the design pressure.
 ### MMOD layer
 - This layer is 68% of TransHab's mass for LEO applications, given the higher debris density, but drops to 14% in deep space (what is it for higher Earth orbits?).
 - Our chosen orbit is initially assumed to be LEO—to take maximal mass to orbit using Starship's current specs—there may be a need for in-orbit assembly of Whipple Shield panels around the restraint layer.
 If this is the case, then perhaps operating in a higher orbit might be preferable.
 The study should reveal this.